James Daly (activist): The "Canon Bourke" controversy

-Lead up to the 20 April 1879, Irishtown meeting
+Lead up to the 20 April 1879 Irishtown meeting

-For many months the agriculture sector had been in recession due to bad harvests and cheap imports.
-The law as it stood was considered by many to unfairly favour landowners over struggling tenant farmers, leading to landowners evicting "unprofitable" tenant farmers and turning the land over to grazing.
-The traditionally somewhat conservative tenant farmers were becoming desperate for relief and willing to listen to aggressive nationalists who linked economic with political oppression in their messages and raised the question of who morally owned the land.
+For many months, the agricultural sector had been in recession owing to poor harvests and cheap imports.
+The law as it stood was widely regarded as favouring landowners over struggling tenant farmers, prompting evictions of "unprofitable" tenants and the conversion of holdings to grazing land.
+Tenant farmers, traditionally cautious in outlook, were growing desperate for relief, and increasingly receptive to more assertive nationalists who linked economic hardship to political oppression and raised the question of who morally owned the land.

-For Daly, by 1879 the time for action was right.
-He was expressing impatience in the Connaught Telegraph with achieving anything for the tenants, either through constitutional means or John Devoy's 'New Departure' (an 'unholy alliance' between pragmatic Fenians prepared to delay their resort to force, and radical Home Rulers).
-Delay could mean desperate men resorting to another failed uprising which he abhorred.
-Parnell was positioning himself to take over the Home Rule League after Isaac Butt died, and a growing land campaign would give him an issue for the coming election.
-Daly was not a Fenian but was prepared to accept any meaningful assistance short of violence from them.
-The current climate of the New Departure offered a perhaps short-lived opportunity to combine Fenian mass mobilisation and muscle, with activism within the constitutional system provided by Parnell and O'Connor Power, with Michael Davitt the key man in both camps.
+By 1879, Daly judged the time for action to be right.
+He had grown impatient, as expressed in the Connaught Telegraph, with the lack of progress achieved through constitutional means or through John Devoy's "New Departure", an uneasy alliance between Fenians prepared to defer armed struggle and radical Home Rulers.
+He feared that further delay might drive desperate men toward another failed uprising, an outcome he abhorred.
+Parnell, meanwhile, was positioning himself to succeed Isaac Butt as leader of the Home Rule League, and a growing land campaign offered him a suitable political issue ahead of the coming election.
+Daly was not himself a Fenian, but was willing to accept any meaningful assistance short of violence from that quarter.
+The New Departure offered what seemed a short-lived opportunity to combine Fenian mass mobilisation with activism within the constitutional system, championed by Parnell and O'Connor Power, with Michael Davitt the key figure linking both camps.

-Davitt was in Mayo at the time investigating land issues, assisted by and briefed by his cousin John Walshe.
-He is generally credited with having the vision to extend the scope of tenant land protests from the local to a coordinated national context.
-Davitt and a group of Fenians including John Walshe and P.W.
-Nally of Balla met with Daly and his local organizers, Fenian tenant farmers James Daly and Daniel O'Connor of Irishtown, and schoolteacher J.P.
-Quinn and two shopkeepers from Claremorris, Thomas Sweeney and John O'Kane.
+Davitt was in Mayo at the time investigating land grievances, assisted by his cousin John Walshe.
+He is generally credited with the vision to extend tenant land protests from a local to a coordinated national movement.
+Davitt, along with Fenians including John Walshe and P.W.
+Nally of Balla, met with Daly and his local organisers: Fenian tenant farmer Daniel O'Connor of Irishtown, schoolteacher J.P.
+Quinn, and two Claremorris shopkeepers, Thomas Sweeney and John O'Kane.